MarroosSK/11_gamarr/README.md

 ## 🛠 Skills
-Javascript, Typescript, HTML, CSS, React
+Javascript, Typescript, HTML, CSS, React, Express, SQL (Postgre/Mysql), Prisma ORM

 ## Lessons Learned

-By building this project i've learned a lot about managing states of app with context API.
+By building this project i've learned a lot about managing states of app with context API as well as using CSS.
 Other than that i've practiced typescript and CRUD operations.